tlienart/layout-tester/syntax/code.md

 When the name is implicit, a name is automatically generated and the output is placed directly below the code.

-Here's an example with implicit language and explicit name:
+Here's an example with implicit language, and explicit name:

 \showmd{
   ```:abc